bluk16/Udacity-Data-Visualization/README.md

 ![chart](img/9.png)

 ### Occupation against borrower's rate

+#### key insights conveyed by the explanatory presentation
+The plot shows that it seems like occupation is a factor in the borrower's rate.
+The plot shows that occupation with lower average salary such as clerical, nurse's aid, bus driver and teacher's aide, have higher median rate than other occupations.

 ![chart](img/10.png)

 ### Occupation against Monthly loan payment
 ![chart](img/11.png)

 ### Yearly Borrower Rates
+#### key insights conveyed by the explanatory presentation
+It is interesting to see that rate goes up high after 2008 until 2001.
+And since then, the rate is steadily coming down until 2014.

 ![chart](img/12.png)

 ### Borrower rates vs. ProsperScore